- Undergraduate Program

 The purpose of the James P. and Margaret B. Brennan Scholarship is to provide an annual award to a student studying political science at The University of Montana.

 To provide scholarships for deserving students at UM who are majoring in political science.
-A recipient must be a junior or senior, must have participated in community service and must have demonstrated political involvement.
+A recipient must be a junior or senior, must have participated in community service and must have demonstrated political involvement, as described in a resume submitted with the application.

 The purpose of the Thomas Payne Memorial Scholarship is to provide an annual award to a political science major who is an upper division student (junior, senior or higher).

 The purpose of the Maud and Grover Waldron Scholarship is to provide an annual award to a junior, senior or graduate student majoring in political science or public administration.
-Preference is given to undergraduates and to applicants who express a career interest in state and/or local government.
+Preference is given to undergraduates and to applicants who express a career interest in state and/or local government as described in a brief essay submitted with the application.
 The recipient's political science grade point average must be at least 3.40.

 The purpose of the Alan D. Robertson Memorial Scholarship is to provide an annual award to a political science major who is a sophomore, junior or senior at The University of Montana.
-The recipient must be a Montana high school graduate, carry a grade point average of 3.0 or above and have demonstrated leadership activities on campus or in the community.
+The recipient must be a Montana high school graduate, carry a grade point average of 3.0 or above and have demonstrated leadership activities on campus or in the community as described in a resume submitted with the application.

 The purpose of the Anthony "Tony" Allen Newberry (Doohan) Scholarship is to provide an annual award to a political science major with an interest in international studies.
 The recipient must have demonstrated academic achievement.
 It is a preference that a different student receives this award each year.